All We Can Save: The All We Can Save Project

-Alongside publication of All We Can Save in 2020, Wilkinson and Johnson co-founded The All We Can Save Project, which is an independent operating project of the umbrella nonprofit organization Multiplier.
+Alongside the publication of All We Can Save in 2020, Wilkinson and Johnson co-founded The All We Can Save Project, which is an independent operating project of the umbrella nonprofit organization Multiplier.
 Its mission is to nurture the “we” for all we can save and a "leaderful" climate community to grow a life-giving future.

 The All We Can Save Project provides open-source resources to support engagement with All We Can Save, including a self-led reading group model called All We Can Save Circles, resources for educators teaching the anthology, and resources for working with climate emotions.